Shrutam17/Shipmnts_OA/README.md

 ![image](https://github.com/user-attachments/assets/42862275-9d14-4f71-85d0-2a97c84809da)
 ![image](https://github.com/user-attachments/assets/fd77a075-29ab-4fa0-984c-81399d254c45)

-The second image shows how the filters could be applied.
+The second image shows just simple example of filtering age less than or equal to 34.
+More such complex combinations of filters can be applied.